kaievns/the-log/posts/lead/on-culture-and-belonging.md

 practices is healthy.
 Actively giving people as much responsibility as they can stomach does wonders to overall organisational growth.
 The list goes on and on.

-And the last point I want to touch is that a culture cannot be just defined.
-It needs to be modelled by the company leadership team.
-The reasons are pretty much the same, culture goes deeper than words, and most people don't join a company to change it's culture, people repeat the behaviour of the authority figures.
+The last point I want to touch is that a culture cannot be simply defined.
+It needs to be modelled by the company leadership team on the daily basis.
+The reasons are pretty much the same, culture goes deeper than words, and most people don't join a company to change its culture.
+Instead people repeat the behaviour of the company authority figures.
 And so, unless the authority figures in a group enact the implicit values, nobody will.

 Culture is like a bowl of candies.
 Every time you do something right as a leader, you get one candy in.
 Every time you betray the trust of people, you get